OOI-RCA-APL/ceres/docs/development.md

 ### Running Against PostgreSQL

-The suite runs on SQLite by default, while deployments run on PostgreSQL, so SQL that only one backend accepts can pass every test. `make test-postgres` runs the same tests against a real PostgreSQL server instead.
+The suite runs on SQLite by default, while deployments run on PostgreSQL so SQL that only one backend accepts can pass every test. `make test-postgres` runs the same tests against a real PostgreSQL server instead.